peterjc/thapbi-pict/docs/negatives.rst

 Negative Controls
 =================

+Any negative control sample not expected to contain any of the target sequences.

 On a typical 96-well plate of PCR products which will go on to be multiplexed for Illumina MiSeq sequencing, most of the samples are biological - but some should be negative controls (e.g. PCR blanks, or synthetic sequences).